kebman/wormholeCypher/README.md

 The Cypher commands can be dropped into the Neo4j, the grap database, so you can get an overview of your journey in and out of wormhole space.

+## To Do

+1. Write code to parse Bookmark Data
+2. Write code that generate Cypher commands

+The current app can already parse Signature Data and save it into a simple array of objects.

 ## App Installation

 The actuall (unfinished) app, a simple HTML5 file containing just CSS, HTML and JavaScript (and some additional notes), is in the  `bin/` folder.